simaygocen/Web-Scraping-Data-Analysis/README.md

 # Web-Scraping-Data-Analysis
- Scraping Youtube API Data and Analyzing It With Python
+ Scraping Youtube API Data and Analyzing It With Python.
+First you should use your Google Account to enter Google Cloud.
+With Google Cloud we can access Youtube Data API.
+You should take API Key from Google Cloud and use this key for reaching the Youtube Data API.
+You can get essential information about how we can use this API key and how can we request to Youtube API we learn it from , you should visit Google Developers Youtube Data page. (https://developers.google.com/youtube/documentation?hl=tr)  After that you should download  google-api-python-client to your conda enviroment.